vanmap/solutions-webappbuilder-widgets/ElevationProfileTable/README.md

 ## Requirements
 This widget requires the developer edition of WebApp Builder.
 It supports versions 2.0+.

-## Mature Support
-For information Esri support levels visit the [Esri Product Life Cycle](http://support.esri.com/other-resources/product-life-cycle) page.
-Toolboxes marked for Mature Support will be removed from this repository's *dev* and *master* branches in the future, but will still be availalbe from earlier [releases](https://github.com/Esri/solutions-geoprocessing-toolbox/releases).

 ## Instructions
 In order to develop and test widgets you need to deploy the Elevation Profile widget directory to the /stemapp/widgets directory in your WebApp Builder installation.
 In order to add the Elevation Profile Table widget to your developer edition of Web App Builder, please follow these steps: